Antonio Taguba: Work on prisoner abuse

 In 2004, Taguba was assigned to head an investigation into accusations of prisoner abuse in the Abu Ghraib prison in Iraq.
 Taguba became known worldwide when the Taguba Report, a classified, internal U.S. Army report on the investigation, was leaked to the public and published to national attention.
 The report was extremely critical of U.S. Army conduct and found widespread negligence and abuse.

 In June 2008, Taguba was again in the headlines when he wrote the preface to a report by Physicians for Human Rights on prisoner abuse and torture at Abu Ghraib prison, in Guantanamo Bay, and in Afghanistan.
 In it, he accused the Bush administration of committing war crimes and called for the prosecution of those responsible.
 He wrote, "There is no longer any doubt that the current administration committed war crimes.
 The only question is whether those who ordered torture will be held to account."

+Taguba speaks about the Taguba Report in the 2025 documentary Cover-Up.